 When you are dealing with staff and external relations, your business has the responsibility to respect human rights.
 More and more businesses include this topic in a code of conduct.
-A good relationship with local residents who live in the vicinity of your business is vital for the success of your investment.
+A good relationship with residents who live near your business is vital for the success of your investment.

 International human rights treaties

-The international human rights treaties can serve as guidance when drawing up your own code of conduct.
-The 2011 UN Guiding Principles on Business and Human Rights (PDF) are a good example.
-In this document you can find agreements on the duty of the public authorities to protect human rights, the responsibility of business enterprises to respect human rights and the right of victims of human rights violations to access judicial remedy.
+You may use the international human rights treaties to guide you when drawing up your code of conduct.
+The 2011 UN Guiding Principles on Business and Human Rights (PDF) is a good example.
+In this document, you can find agreements on the duty of the public authorities to protect human rights, the responsibility of businesess to respect human rights, and the right of victims of human rights violations to access judicial remedy.
 These principles are based on the Universal Declaration of Human Rights (PDF) adopted by the United Nations General Assembly in 1948.